3.20 Provisions

 Foreign currency risk

 Foreign currency risk is the risk that the fair value or future cash flows of an exposure will fluctuate because of changes in foreign exchange rates.
 The functional currency of the Company is Indian Rupees ('INR' or '?').
 Most of the Company's transactions are carried out in Indian Rupees.
-Exposures to currency exchange rates mainly arise from the Company's overseas sales and purchases, lending to overseas subsidiary companies, external commercial borrowings etc. which are primarily denominated in US Dollars ('USD'), Australian Dollars (AUD), Euro ('EUR') and Emirati Dirham ('AED').
+Exposures to currency exchange rates mainly arise from the Company's overseas sales and purchases, lending to overseas subsidiary companies, external commercial borrowings etc. which are primarily denominated in US Dollars ('USD'), Pound Sterling ('GBP'), Australian Dollars ('AUD'), Euro ('EUR'), Emirati Dirham ('AED') and South African Rand ('ZAR').

 The Company has limited exposure to foreign currency risk and thereby it mainly relies on natural hedge.
 To further mitigate the Company's exposure to foreign currency risk, non-INR cash flows are continuously monitored and derivative contracts are entered into wherever considered necessary.

 The following table illustrates the foreign currency sensitivity of profit and equity with regards to the Company's financial assets and financial liabilities considering 'all other things being equal' and ignoring the impact of taxation.
-It assumes a +/- 1% change of the INR/USD, INR/AUD, INR/EUR and INR/AED exchange rate for the year ended at 31 December 2023 (31 December 2022: 1%).
+It assumes a /- 1% change of the INR/USD, INR/AUD, INR/GBP, INR/EUR, INR/AED and INR/ZAR exchange rate for the year ended at 31 December 2024 (31 December 2023: 1%).
 These are the sensitivity rates used when reporting foreign currency exposures internally to the key management personnel and represents management's assessment of the reasonably possible changes in the foreign exchange rates.
 The sensitivity analysis includes only outstanding foreign currency denominated monetary items at end of each period reported upon.
 A positive number indicates an increase in profit or equity and vice-versa.

 Exposures to foreign exchange rates vary during the year depending on the volume of the overseas transactions.
 Nonetheless, the analysis above is considered to be representative of the Company's exposure to currency risk.